 In those days, Webster even called for the Bible not to be the main textbook of the American educational system.
 “In place of the Bible, Webster envisioned new types of reading materials and literature prepared especially for American children” (Unger).

 At age 31, Noah married Rebecca Greenleaf of Boston, eight years his junior, after a two-year courtship.
 By all accounts, they had a loving relationship.
-He called her Becca throughout their 54 years of marriage, and they had eight children (six girls and two boys, one son dying in infancy) and many grandchildren.
+He called her Becca throughout their 54 years of marriage, and they had eight surviving children (six girls and two boys, one son dying in infancy) and many grandchildren.
 When Noah’s children were adults, he carried on extensive correspondence with them.

 Webster had a major role in the formation of the American union with a strong federal government and the creation of the U.S. Constitution.
 In 1785, he published a series of essays that were subsequently combined as Sketches of American Policy.
 These were probably “the first distinct proposal, made through the medium of the press, for a new constitution of the United States.”